Cooperative Retriever and Ranker in Deep Recommenders: Cooperative Retriever and Ranker

 \subsection{Overview}

 For the sake of scalable recommendation, deep recommender relies on the collaboration of two models: the retrieval model (retriever) and the ranking model (ranker).
 The retriever targets on selecting a small set of potentially positive items from the whole items with high efficiency.
-Typically, the retriever is represented by $M_\theta(i,c)=\text{sim}\big(E_{\theta_1}(i),E_{\theta_2}(c)\big)$, the similarity (e.g. Euclidean distance, inner product and cosine similarity) between item embedding $E_{\theta_1}(i)$ and context embedding $E_{\theta_2}(c)$.
-Therefore, we can use off-the-shelf ANNs, such as FAISS and SCANN, for retrieving similar items as candidates in sublinear time.
-The ranker aims to identify the best items from the retrieval results with high precision, and usually represented by expressive yet time-consuming networks $R_\phi(i,c)$ taking an item $i$ and a context $c$ as inputs.
+Typically, the retriever is represented by $M_\theta(i,c)=\text{sim}\big(E_{\theta_1}(i),E_{\theta_2}(c)\big)$, i.e., the similarity (e.g. Euclidean distance, inner product and cosine similarity) between item embedding $E_{\theta_1}(i)$ and context embedding $E_{\theta_2}(c)$.
+Therefore, we can use off-the-shelf ANNs, such as FAISS~\cite{JDH17} and SCANN~\cite{guo2020accelerating}, for retrieving the most similar items as candidates in sublinear time.
+The ranker aims to identify the best items from the retrieval results with high precision, and is usually represented by expressive yet time-consuming networks $R_\phi(i,c)$ directly taking an item $i$ and a context $c$ as inputs.

 Due to time-consuming computation in the ranker, in most cases, traditional training methods learn to discriminate positive from randomly picked negatives.
-In spite of simplicity, the training of the ranker is independent of the retriever.
-In some cases, the ranker is trained by discriminating positives from the retrieval results.
-In spite of establishing a connection with the retriever, the ranker easily suffers from the false negative issue, since potential positives are definitely included in the retrieval results.
-Moreover, due to the lack of methodological support, this negative sampling strategy may introduce a large bias to gradient, being easily stuck into local optimum.
-To address the problem, we optimize the ranker with respect to sampled log-softmax, which is an asymptotic-unbiased estimation of log-softmax based on importance sampling.
-The sampled log-softmax relies on samples efficiently drawn from a proposal distribution.
-To connect the ranker with the retriever, we construct the proposal distribution from the retriever based on importance resampling.
+In spite of simplicity, the ranker is trained independently to the retriever.
+In some cases, the ranker is trained by discriminating positives from the top-k retrieval results from the retriever.
+In spite of establishing a connection with the retriever, the ranker easily suffers from the false negative issue, since potential positives are definitely included in the top-k retrieval results.
+Moreover, these negatives may introduce a large bias to gradient, such that the optimization may converge slowly and even be easily stuck into a local optimum.
+To this end, we suggest to optimize the ranker w.r.t the sampled log-softmax~\cite{bengio2008adaptive}, an asymptotic-unbiased estimation of log-softmax based on importance sampling.
+The sampled log-softmax relies on randomly-drawn samples from a proposal distribution.
+To connect the ranker with the retriever, we propose to \textbf{sample negatives from the retriever based on an adaptive and scalable strategy}.